pixeloven/pixeloven/packages/pixeloven/cli-addon-webpack/README.md

 > Pixel Oven cli addon for webpack

-See our website [pixeloven-cli-addon-webpack](https://github.com/pixeloven/pixeloven) for more information or the [issues](https://github.com/pixeloven/pixeloven) associated with this package.
+See our website [PixelOven](https://www.pixeloven.com/) for more information or our [issues](https://github.com/pixeloven/pixeloven/issues) board to report issues associated with this package.

 ## Features
 This addon is meant to allow the CLI to use webpack as a bundler on top of a a TypeScript compiler.
 It includes many of the plugins and features expected from a fully production ready JavaScript application.
 Also included is a completely custom development server built to handle both client and server side  JavaScript development.